mit-submit/submit-users-guide/source/tutorials/tutorial_4.rst

       # Run and follow instructions on screen
       bash Miniforge3-Linux-x86_64.sh

-NOTE: always make sure that conda, python, and pip point to local Miniforge installation (`which conda` etc.).
-Another thing to keep in mind is that you should avoid installing packages with pip using --user.
+NOTE: always make sure that conda, python, and pip point to local Miniforge installation (``which conda`` etc.).
+Another thing to keep in mind is that you should avoid installing packages with ``pip`` using ``--user``.
 The example below shows the correct way to use pip in conjunction with conda.

-You can either use the default environment`base` or create a new one:
+You can either use the default environment (``base``) or create a new one:

 .. code-block:: sh

-      # create new environment with python 3.9, e.g. environment of name `pyenv`
+      # create new environment with python 3.9, e.g. environment of name "pyenv"
-      conda create --name coffea python=3.9
+      conda create --name pyenv python=3.9
-      # activate environment `pyenv`
+      # activate environment "pyenv"
       conda activate pyenv

 In this environment, let's check that the right python version is there: